 - Launder uniforms between shifts if possible.

 - If employees must travel together, follow the Carpooling and Essential Transport Guidance.

 - Should employees choose to use gloves, ensure thorough hand-washing before and after each change of gloves.

-- Non-medical masks may be used by employees if desired, or when physical distancing cannot be maintained.
+- It is strongly recommended that non-medical masks be used by employees when physical distancing cannot be maintained.
 Non-medical masks and gloves are not a replacement for any of the above measures.